MarcusHue/rasabot/data/nlu.md

 - you are made by who?
 - you are working for which company?

-## intent:ask_time
-- Can you give me the time?
-- Can you tell me the time?
-- Can you tell me what time it is?
-- Can you tell the time?
-- Could you tell me the time, please?
-- Could you tell me the time?
-- Could you tell me what time is it?
-- Do you have the time?
-- Do you know the time?
-- Do you know what time it is?
-- Excuse me, what time is it?
-- Give me the time.
-- Hi, I need the time.
-- I need to know what time it is.
-- Pardon me, but do you know the time?
-- Tell me the time.
-- Time, please!
-- Time?
-- What is the current time?
-- What is the exact time?
-- What is the hour and minute right now?
-- What is the time?
-- What might the time be?
-- What time do we have?
-- What time have we got?
-- What time is it in [Berlin](location)?
-- What time is it right now?
-- What's the current time?
-- What's the time right now?
-- What's the time?
-- Would you tell me what time it is?
-- do you have the time?
-- do you know the current time?
-- tell me the current time.
-- tell me the time it is.
-- tell me the time.
-- tell me what time you have.
-- that's true. do you know what time it is?
-- what is the current time?
-- what is the time ?
-- what is the time in [Sydney](location)?
-- what is the time?
-- what is time in US ?
-- what is time is US ?
-- what is time is USA ?
-- what time do you have?
-- what time is it
-- what time is it?
-- what time it is
-- what's the time
-- whats the time now

 ## intent:ask_weather
 - Are there any meteorological changes that I need to be aware of?